1985: The Year of the Spy: Edward Lee Howard

-Edward Lee Howard was a Boy Scout, an altar boy, and a Returned Peace Corps Volunteer who served in Colombia.
+Edward Lee Howard was a Boy Scout, an altar boy, and a returned Peace Corps volunteer who served in Colombia.
 After a period spent doing international development work with USAID, Howard went to work for the CIA in 1981.

 On May 2, 1983, the CIA fired him after noting discrepancies in his polygraph tests regarding past drug use and petty theft.
 Howard promptly made drunken phone calls to the US embassy in Moscow using a phone line he knew Soviets were monitoring, and thereby exposed his former supervisor as a CIA employee.

 In 1984 Howard allegedly sold US intelligence to KGB agents in Austria.
 In 1985 he vanished into the New Mexico desert after Soviet defector and KGB deputy chief Vitaly Yurchenko gave the FBI information which caused them to heavily surveil Howard.
-Howard escaped with the help of his wife Mary, who drove home from the desert with a dummy decoy in the passenger seat of the car, and played a recording of Howard's voice on a phone line she knew the FBI was tapping.
+He escaped with the help of his wife Mary, who drove home from the desert with a dummy decoy in the passenger seat of the car, and played a recording of Howard's voice on a phone line she knew the FBI was tapping.

 Howard defected to Russia where the Soviets granted him asylum, an apartment, and a new identity.

 Howard died on July 12, 2002, at the age of 50, according to former KGB chief Vladimir A. Kryuchkov and State Department spokesman Richard A. Boucher.